Musophobia (How to Overcome Your Fear of Mice and Rats)

 what is musophobia

-The DSM-5 is the current standard manual for psychology and has a few criteria for diagnosing phobias of various animals.
+Psychologists have a few criteria for diagnosing phobias of various animals.

-• First, the fear must be disproportionate to the actual danger or any sociocultural context (i.e. your society or culture teaches you that the creature in question must be feared).
+• First, the fear must be disproportionate to the actual danger or any sociocultural context (i.e. whether your society or culture teaches you that the creature in question must be feared).

 • Second, you have to exhibit this fear for a period of more than six months.